 Advocates for skin cancer prevention and education in the U.S. House and Senate have sent letters to the FDA in support of the agency’s effort to reclassify tanning devices.

 Skin cancer prevention and education

-The AADA will celebrate Melanoma and Skin Cancer Prevention and Detection Month® on Tuesday, May 7, 2013, by hosting a Capitol Hill briefing in the Cannon Caucus Room at the Cannon House Office Building.
+The AADA celebrated Melanoma and Skin Cancer Prevention and Detection Month® on Tuesday, May 7, 2013, by hosting a Capitol Hill briefing in the Cannon Caucus Room at the Cannon House Office Building.

-This congressional briefing is intended to raise awareness about melanoma, encourage early detection of skin cancer, and to educate the public about sun safety strategies, such as discouraging tanning bed use, to prevent future skin cancer incidences.
-Following the briefing, AADA dermatologists will conduct free skin cancer screenings – using a UV camera – that will be open to the public.
+This congressional briefing was intended to raise awareness about melanoma, encourage early detection of skin cancer, and to educate the public about sun safety strategies, such as discouraging tanning bed use, to prevent future skin cancer incidences.
+Following the briefing, AADA dermatologists conducted 70 free skin cancer screenings – using a UV camera – that was open to the public.

 Indoor tanning tax